ireo00/ggr472-lab2/README.md

 # GGR472 Lab 2

 This repository contains code for my webpage with a link to a GeoJSON file and two web maps.
-One map is about Eastern Ontario road trip attractions, and the another is showing TTC subway map in Toronto.
+One map is about Eastern Ontario road trip attractions, and the another is showing TTC subway lines & bakeries in Toronto.

 My webpage: https://ireo00.github.io/ggr472-lab2/